RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations

 For the second issue, assume shapes $\mathcal{S}_0$ and $\mathcal{S}_1$ are represented by implicit functions that can be exactly matched.
 If a point $x_0$ in shape $\mathcal{S}_0$ has implicit function value $s$, it must be matched with a point $x_1$ in shape $\mathcal{S}_1$ that also has implicit function value $s$.
 By also matching points outside and inside the shape based on information like the SDF value, we influence how the points on the shape are matched.

-To overcome these issues, we use the approach used by Sitzmann et al. \cite{sitzmann2020implicit}, Deng et al. \cite{deng2021deformed}, and Gropp et al. \cite{gropp2020implicit} for learning an SDF from point cloud and mesh data.
+To overcome these issues, we use the approach used by Sitzmann et al.\ \cite{sitzmann2020implicit} and Gropp et al.\ \cite{gropp2020implicit} for learning an SDF from point cloud and mesh data.
 This approach uses the point cloud representation for training shapes $\{\mathcal{S}_i\}_{i=1}^N$ and uses the following data fidelity term $\mathcal{D}$:

-with $I(x, z, t)$ given in Equation \eqref{eq:impl_func_decoder}, $\tau \in \mathbb{R}$, $n_i(x)$ the unit normal of the shape $\mathcal{S}_i$ at $x\in \mathcal{S}_i$, and $F_{\text{cos}}$ the cosine similarity:
+with $I(x, z, t)$ given in Equation \eqref{eq:impl_func_decoder}, $\tau, \beta, \alpha \in \mathbb{R}$, $n_i(x)$ the unit normal of the shape $\mathcal{S}_i$ at $x\in \mathcal{S}_i$, and $F_{\text{cos}}$ the cosine similarity:

-This data-fitting term solves the previously mentioned issues since it only focuses on matching points on the training shapes with points on the template shape.
+This data-fitting term solves the previously mentioned issues since the first expectation only focuses on matching points on the training shapes with points on the template shape.
 In other words, all points on the training shapes are matched to the zero level set of the INR $f_\theta$.
-However, using only this loss function encourages $f_\theta = 0$ as this ensures that all points are matched to the zero level set of $f_\theta$.
-To avoid this trivial template shape, we constrain the learned template in optimization problem \eqref{eq:NN_optimization_problem} via additional loss terms:
+However, using only the first expectation encourages $f_\theta = 0$ as this ensures all points are matched to the zero level set of $f_\theta$.
+To avoid this trivial template, the loss term involving the $\beta$ parameter ensures that only points on $\mathcal{S}_i$ are matched to the zero level set of $f_\theta$.
+In addition, to enforce additional structure on the learned template INR and to further ensure $f_\theta \neq 0$, we add an eikonal penalty \cite{sitzmann2020implicit, deng2021deformed, gropp2020implicit} with regularization constant $\lambda \in \mathbb{R}$ to optimization problem \eqref{eq:NN_optimization_problem}, which regularizes the template INR to be a signed distance function as in Equation \eqref{eq:SDF}.
+Finally, we add an isotropic Gaussian prior with regularization constant $\gamma$ on the latent codes.
+Combining all loss functions results in the final optimization problem:

-Here the penalty corresponding to $\lambda \in \mathbb{R}$ is an eikonal penalty, regularizing the template shape to be a signed distance function as in Equation \eqref{eq:SDF} and ensuring that $f_\theta \neq 0$.
-Furthermore, the loss function involving the $\beta$ parameter ensures that only points on $\mathcal{S}_i$ are matched to the zero level set of $f_\theta$.
-Both terms are used by Sitzmann et al. \cite{sitzmann2020implicit}, Deng et al. \cite{deng2021deformed}, and Gropp et al. \cite{gropp2020implicit} for learning an SDF from point cloud and mesh data.